awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 in the root of the`aws-deployment-framework-bootstrap` repository will take precedence over the default `adfconfig.yml` settings file for that organization.

-For each AWS organization used with the ADF Framework setup an additional adfconfig file can be defined.
+For each AWS organization used in the ADF setup an additional adfconfig file can be defined.

 The following screenshot shows the ADF root directory of a multi-organization ADF